collective-soundworks/collective-soundworks.github.io/tutorials/plugin-sync.md

 After a short introduction about why this can be an issue and of the underlying concepts involved in synchronizing devices on a network, we will learn how to use the [`@soundworks/plugin-sync`](https://github.com/collective-soundworks/soundworks-plugin-sync) plugin which is proposed to solve this particular class of problems.

+> The final source code of this tutorial can be found [here](https://github.com/collective-soundworks/tutorials/tree/main/plugin-sync)

 ### Related documentation

 - [@soundworks/plugin-sync](https://github.com/collective-soundworks/soundworks-plugin-sync)